edwardslab-wustl/dxm/README.md

     dxm_estimateFracs -i sampleInput.bed -k 3 -o testPrevalence

-The output is testPrevalence.txt.
+The output is testPrevalence_solvedPrevalences.txt.
 Each row is the fractional prevalence of a subpopulation, ordered smallest to largest.
 Note that this utility is INCOMPATIBLE with dxm_solveMethylation, which has its own fractional prevalence solution call.

 ### dxm_solveMethylation